This post is also available in:

 Tip!
 Always check the official travel advice from the government.
 The Dutch national government always has the most up-to-date information about security in Israel and, therefore, Tel Aviv.

 Tel Aviv is a modern and prosperous city, but some people are not in a fortunate situation.
 In the parks along the roads, you will regularly encounter crack-smoking bums, which, unfortunately, also find it necessary to urinate and masturbate in public. .
-Does anyone have any tips on how to delete that image from my mind?
+Does anyone have any tips on deleting that image from my mind?
 But hey, just leave them alone, then they won’t hurt you.

 What else?
 Tel Aviv is just like any other city: watch your belongings, don’t take unofficial taxis, don’t leave your drink unattended in the club, watch where you go at night, preferably go together, and as a blond-haired woman, you can count on some looks and comments on the street.